sportsclimbs/sportclimbs-2/content/peak/cheedale/chee-tor/chee-tor-layout.md

 ## Mortlock's Area

 Perhaps the showpiece area of the crag with some of the Peak District's milestone extreme's.
-Home to such classics as Mortlock's Arete, Apocalypse, Golden Mile and Tequila Mockingbird.
+Home to such classics as Mortlock's arête, Apocalypse, Golden Mile and Tequila Mockingbird.
 Fingery and demanding routes throughout.

 ## Central Area